Water Filtration Series #3: pH and the Effects It Has on Water Treatment

 The specific filter you may need depends on the water problem that needs addressing.
 If it's for sediment removal, before a water softener, I would recommend a 20-50 micron sediment filter preferably in a 4"x 10" or 20" BB housing.
 Cord wound, Poly spun, or Pleated filter cartridges are recommended for sediment removal.

-There are many types of carbon and carbon filters for different water problems.
-As discussed earlier block carbon filters are frequently utilized to reduce lead content in drinking water.
-Another concern with municipal water supplies is "Chloramines" which are a combination of chlorine and ammonia additives added to municipal water supplies for disinfection.
+As discussed earlier, block carbon filters are frequently utilized to reduce lead content in drinking water.
+Especially for under sink use.
+Another concern with municipal water supplies are "Chloramines" which are a combination of chlorine and ammonia additives added to municipal water supplies for disinfection.
 There are specifically formulated carbons to remove chloramine from your drinking water.
 Before using any filter for specific drinking water issues check the NSF guidelines for filter certification based on particular contaminant removal.

 Filter Changing Tips: